 What about when it’s your time to get in line though?
 Disney needs to make sure guests follow safety guidelines from the health experts and keep them far enough apart in the queues for attractions and the security checkpoints and park turnstiles.

 Whenever guests get to a queue, there is tape or markers on the ground indicating where you should and shouldn’t stand.
-These markers will be distanced apart enough to keep a healthy distance between guests while standing in the queues, 6 feet as recommended by the recovery task force.
+These markers are distanced apart at least 6 feet, which is enough to keep a healthy distance between guests while standing in the queues.
+From what we’ve seen, the distance might even be closer to 8 feet in most cases.

-From what we’ve seen in Disney Springs so far, it’s very easy to tell where you should be standing and one of the easiest changes to adapt to in Disney World.
+From our experience in Disney World so far, it’s very easy to tell where you should be standing and one of the easiest changes to adapt for guests.

 Remember, queue distancing is not just for attractions, but also for shops and restaurants too.
 Anywhere you normally stand in line, expect to find these markers on the ground telling you where to stand.